-This publication discusses many kinds of income and explains whether they are taxable or nontaxable.
+Publication 525 discusses many kinds of income (money, property, or services) and explains whether they are taxable or nontaxable.

-This publication discusses general rules and procedures that the IRS follows in examinations, what happens during an examination, your appeal rights, and how to file a claim for refund of tax you already paid.
+Publication 556 discusses general rules and procedures that IRS follows in examinations, what happens during an examination, your appeal rights, and how to file a claim for refund of tax you already paid.

-This publication is designed to help those in charge (personal representatives) of the property (estate) of an individual who has died (decedent).
-It shows them how to complete and file federal income tax returns and explains their responsibility to pay any taxes due on behalf of the decedent.
+Information about Publication 559, Survivors, Executors and Administrators, including recent updates.
+Publication 559 shows those in charge of an estate of a deceased individual how to file federal income tax returns and explains the responsibility to pay any taxes due on behalf of the decedent.

 The earned income credit (EIC) is a tax credit for certain people who work and have earned income.